-No. Recommendation Status of Incorporation of Advisory Committee Recommendations ^[a] Comments How the Public Draft of the Conservation Strategy can address this Recommendation How the Working Draft of the 2022 CVFPP Update can address this Recommendation Τ05 Track lost opportunities for restoring habitat that could occur with restoration or mitigation projects that block or otherwise preclude restoration of other habitat on those lands or the same or other habitat on adjacent lands.
-[Cross-cutting with Multi-Benefit Implementation] 5 - Considered for future CVFPP planning cycles.
-Tracking habitat is a key component of the Conservation Strategy; however, this level of detail was not determined to contribute significantly toward obtaining the measurable objectives.
-Existing FROA and future EcoFIP data could allow this type of analysis.
-(Refer to P09) Not Applicable Not Applicable T06 Address question of baseline that arose a few times: to what baseline do we compare observed 'uplift'?
-Do we need to establish a baseline if we have objectives and are tracking current conditions?
-1 - Included in Conservation Strategy Public Draft (Appendix F).
-4 - Already being implemented by other ongoing activities.
-This element is addressed in Appendix F, and continues to be developed.
-Refer to content in Appendix F. Not Applicable T07a Assemble (/Develop) thresholds for suitable habitat quantity and quality and consistent metrics/ methods for tracking habitat relative to thresholds (e.g. CVHE).
+No. Recommendation ^[a] Status of Incorporation of Advisory Committee Recommendations ^[b] Comments How the 2022 Conservation Strategy Addresses this Recommendation T07a Assemble (/Develop) thresholds for suitable habitat quantity and quality and consistent metrics/ methods for tracking habitat relative to thresholds (e.g. CVHE).
 [Cross-cutting with Permitting] 6 - Outside the scope of CVFPP and Conservation Strategy.
-This level of detail is beyond the scope of the CVFPP and Conservation Strategy; however, the measurable objectives were established with the goal of promoting ecosystem vitality throughout the system.
-(Refer to T06) Not Applicable Not Applicable T07b The above may involve assembly and relation of habitat types and thresholds from different sources (e.g., CS, species recovery plans, CVHE, etc.) and identification of gaps or inconsistencies.
+This level of detail is beyond the scope of the CVFPP and Conservation Strategy; however, the measurable objectives were established with the goal of promoting ecosystem vitality throughout the system (refer to T06).
+Not applicable.
+T07b The above may involve assembly and relation of habitat types and thresholds from different sources (e.g., CS, species recovery plans, CVHE, etc.) and identification of gaps or inconsistencies.
 6 - Outside the scope of CVFPP and Conservation Strategy.
-Refer to T07a Refer to T03a Not Applicable T08 Make the CVFPP Performance Tracking Tool and the DWR Habitat Portfolio Management System (HPMS) linkable/ connected.
+Refer to T07a.
+Refer to T03a.
+T08 Make the CVFPP Performance Tracking Tool and the DWR Habitat Portfolio Management System (HPMS) linkable/ connected.
 Since there will be considerable overlap in content and application, we recommend the linkage between the two be considered deliberately from the beginning to facilitate updating and maintaining the two as simply and effectively as possible.
-4 - Already being implemented by other ongoing activities.
+2 - Included in CVFPP.
 This alignment is under progress within the planning teams of the CVFPP 2022 process, and may have a publicly available interface when further developed.
-Refer to T03a Not Applicable
+Refer to T03a.